 Locally, David served as the Course Director for the annual University of Texas at El Paso Estate Planning Conference for Women from 1991 to 2016.
 In this capacity, he recruited speakers from among El Paso’s estate planning professional groups, including attorneys, accountants, financial advisors, trust officers, and insurance practitioners, and designed a five-week course with a special emphasis on the needs of women and their families.

 David has been active in a number of civic and charitable organizations in the El Paso community.
 He currently serves on the Board of Directors of the El Paso Symphony Orchestra Association Foundation.
-He has been a member of the Development Board of The University of Texas at El Paso since 2011.
+He was a member of the Development Board of The University of Texas at El Paso from 2011 to 2017.
 He is a past President of the Board of Directors of the El Paso Division of the American Heart Association, and a former Chairman of the Board of Directors of the Texas State Affiliate of the American Heart Association.
 David is a past participant in Leadership El Paso, and has served on the boards of directors of El Paso Young Life, the Yucca Council of the Boy Scouts of America, the Texas Tech University Alumni Association, the Texas Tech Law School Alumni Association, the Texas Tech Foundation, Inc. in Lubbock, Texas, the Providence Memorial Hospital Foundation, and the Coronado High School Band Booster Association.
 He has also taught Engineering Law courses at the University of Texas at El Paso.